makeevmr/CustomADS/README.md

 # CustomDS

-My implementation of widely used data structures
+My implementation of widely used algorithms and data structures

 ## Run tests